Abir-Ashab/Abir-Ashab/README.md

 - 📫 How to reach me **bsse1315@iit.du.ac.bd**

-- ⚡ Fun fact **I am a software engineering student but have interest of learning about human psychology :)**
+- ⚡ Fun fact **I am a software engineering student but have a lot interest to learn about human psychology :)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">